 We charm people, or we offend them.
 That’s the manic-depressive way.
 Our personality traits, like exuberance, drive, and openness, attract and alienate at once.
 Some are inspired by our curiosity, our risk-taking nature.
 Others are repelled by the energy, the ego, or the debates that can ruin dinner parties.
 We are intoxicating, and we are insufferable.

 So we have a common loneliness: the struggle to get past ourselves.
 The shame of having to try.

-Yet some people — like my brother, who has several bipolar friends, and the women I've dated — don't mind bipolarity.
-This type of person is drawn to the chattiness, the energy, the intimacy that’s as intuitive to a bipolar person as it is beyond her control.
+Yet some people — like my brother, who has several friends with the disorder, and the women I’ve dated — don’t mind bipolarity.
+This type of person is drawn to the chattiness, the energy, the intimacy that’s as intuitive to a people with bipolar disorder as it is beyond her control.
 Our uninhibited nature helps some reserved people open up.
 We stir some mellow types, and they calm us in return.

 These people are good for each other, like anglerfish and the bacteria that keep them aglow.
 The manic half gets things moving, sparks debate, agitates.
-The calmer, more practical half keeps plans grounded in the real world, outside the Technicolor insides of a bipolar person’s skull.
+The calmer, more practical half keeps plans grounded in the real world, outside the Technicolor insides of a bipolar mind.

 After college, I spent years in the rural countryside of Japan teaching elementary school.
 Nearly a decade later in New York, a brunch with a friend changed how I saw those days.

 The guy, I’ll call him Jim, worked the same job in Japan before me, teaching at the same schools.
 Sempai, I’d call him in Japanese, meaning older brother.
 The students, teachers, and townspeople told stories about Jim everywhere I went.
 He was a legend: the rock concert he performed, his recess games, the time he dressed as Harry Potter for Halloween.